Alulak

-Alulak (الولك) (Note: Also romanized as Ālūlak) is a village in Eqbal-e Gharbi Rural District of the Central District in Qazvin County, Qazvin province, Iran.
+Alulak (الولک) (Note: Also romanized as Ālūlak) is a village in Eqbal-e Gharbi Rural District of the Central District in Qazvin County, Qazvin province, Iran.
 Alulak is the largest village in the foothills of Qazvin and also has historical monuments such as Soltan Qeys (or Soltan Veys) and Kafir Gonbad.
 The village is approximately 12km north of Qazvin province.
 In the foothills of mountain Sultan Owais.

 Etymology

 Regarding the naming of Alulak, or what Alulak means, it should be said that lak means fruit reaching its full ripeness.
 In fact, when the fruit is on the verge of falling, meaning it has reached full ripeness, considering that people used to come to this area when the apricot fruit reached this stage, as it was a lush green place with many fruit orchards.
 Therefore, this place became known as Alulak and has remained so to this day.

 History

 Alulak is filled with historical venues and rich culture and history behind it.
 Among all of them the most famous ones are Kafir Gonbad, Mausoleum of Sultan Owais (Weiss) which was built in respect of Owals Al-Qarni.
 Also the famous Alulak's water mill is another famous venues of Alulak about one kilometer from the village, there is a living water mill, which is about 480-500 years old.
 In the past, there were about 25 water mills in this area, where people from nearby villages used to return to grind wheat and barley.
 There are various natural attractions in this village that have not yet been registered nationally.